 I have heard some say that Federal workers are not pulling their weight.
-I see just the opposite at the USGS: in small things, like offering to take extra furlough days last year in order to save their colleagues from financial hardship, or staying late to collect that last sample -- or big things, like dedicating their careers to providing the information that is used by decision makers and the public to save lives, enhance quality of life, sustain communities, and support the resources everyone needs.
-Just last week I participated in the annual USGS Honor Awards ceremony and presented a record number of 40-year service awards - and in past years we have recognized 50 and 60 years of service.
+I see just the opposite at the USGS: in small things, like offering to take extra furlough days in order to save their colleagues from financial hardship, or staying late to collect that last sample -- or big things, like dedicating their careers to providing the information that is used by decision makers and the public to save lives, enhance quality of life, sustain communities, and support the resources everyone needs.
+Two weeks ago I participated in the annual Partnership for Public Service Samuel J. Heyman awards ceremony, which recognizes extraordinary achievements by federal workers.
+A remarkable USGS scientist, Dr. Lucile Jones, received the Citizen Services Medal in recognition of her work to make complex seismic risk assessments understandable to the public and to design "Shake-out" exercises to help communities and individuals prepare for earthquake hazards.
+The most recent Shake-out, conducted on October 15, 2015, had over 23 million participants nationwide.
+Lucy is but one of our 8500 dedicated employees working to safeguard public safety and provide decision-makers with the information needed to manage critical resources and sustain community growth and resilience.
+USGS employees are dedicated: I am honored each year to present record numbers of 40-year service awards - and in past years we have recognized 50 and 60 years of service.
 Even after they retire, many of our scientists keep working as volunteers, publishing their research and mentoring younger scientists.
 This has always been a great strength of the USGS: the loyalty and dedication to mission that keeps our employees working productively when they are 70, 80, or 90 years old and the mentoring culture that nurtures the next generation of scientists.

 USGS is an unusual Federal agency in many ways.
-The longevity of careers here is remarkable but also noteworthy, unlike many of our sister bureaus at Interior, we do not issue regulations nor do we manage resources.
+The longevity of careers here is remarkable (my 15 years puts me less than halfway through the average USGS scientist's career) but also noteworthy, unlike many of our sister bureaus at Interior, we do not issue regulations nor do we manage resources.
 Without a regulatory or management mandate, the USGS provides impartial science that meets the demands of the changing world around us.
 USGS scientists work to describe and understand the Earth, its processes, and its living resources, providing reliable, timely scientific information that serves the Department of the Interior, the Nation, and the world.
 Field investigations, direct observations of natural science processes, and monitoring and data collection at scales from local to national and even global are the foundation of USGS research.
 The scientific nature of the USGS, its national perspective, and its non-regulatory role enable USGS science to be both policy relevant and policy neutral.